Jessenw/AppleScripts/README.md

 ## Shortcuts
 Below are links to shortcuts for Shortcuts.app.

-[Things to Flow](https://www.icloud.com/shortcuts/63c32de4b27f444395651fd504498db0) - Adds a set-up questions to optionally define the list to pull todos from
+[Things to Flow](https://www.icloud.com/shortcuts/63c32de4b27f444395651fd504498db0) - Adds a set-up question to optionally define the list to pull todos from